ddeklerk28/foundations-of-software-using-kotlin/lesson-template.md

 ## Reflection / Feedback
 - Questions to reflect on the lesson.
 - Space for notes on what worked well and what could be improved.

----

-*Optional: Include any further reading, quizzes, or discussion prompts here.*